-Epilepsy is a long-term brain condition where a person has repeated seizures.
+Epilepsy is a long-term brain condition where a person has repeated seizures (fits).
 It is thought to affect about 3 in every 100 Australians.

-If you witness a seizure, you can go to Epilepsy Australia's seizure first aid resources.
 Seizures usually last 1 to 3 minutes.
 If someone has a seizure that lasts for more than 5 minutes, call an ambulance on triple zero (000).
+If you see someone having a seizure, you can go to Epilepsy Action Australia's seizure first aid resources.